danprince/danthedev.com/index.md

 nodate: true
 ---

-I’m a programmer from North Wales, currently taking a year out from [Kumu][kumu] to travel the world.
+I’m a programmer from [North Wales][north-wales-map], currently travelling the world, on a year out from [Kumu][kumu].

-Making things, breaking things, or trying to fix the things I’ve broken before someone finds out.
+Making things, breaking things, and trying to fix the things I’ve broken before someone finds out.

-I also like climbing rocks, playing guitar, and finding food in the great outdoors.

 {% assign posts = collections.post | reverse %}